Siraj-ud-Daulah

-Early life
+Early life and background

 Siraj was born to the family of Mirza Muhammad Hashim and Amina Begum in 1733.
 Soon after his birth, Alivardi Khan, Siraj's maternal grandfather, was appointed the Deputy Governor of Bihar.
 Amina Begum was the youngest daughter of Alivardi Khan and Princess Sharfunnisa, the paternal aunt of Mir Jafar.
 His father, Mirza Muhammad Hashim was the youngest son of Haji Ahmad, the elder brother of Alivardi Khan.
 Siraj's great-grandfather was Mirza Muhammad Madani, who was of either of Arab or Turkic ancestry, the son of a foster-brother of the Mughal emperor Aurangzeb; Madani himself began his career as a cup-bearer under the latter's son Azam Shah.
 His great-grandmother belonged to the Turkic Afshar tribe of Khorasan.
 Through her, he was a grandnephew of Shuja-ud-Din Muhammad Khan, the two having shared a common ancestor in Nawab Aqil Khan.

 Siraj was regarded as the "fortune child" of the family.
 He received the special affection of his grandfather and was raised at the Nawab's palace with all necessary education and training suitable for a future Nawab.
 Young Siraj also accompanied Alivardi on his military ventures against the Marathas in 1746.
 In 1750, Siraj revolted against his grandfather and seized Patna, but quickly surrendered and was forgiven.
-In May 1752, Alivardi declared Siraj as his successor.
+In May 1752, Alivardi declared Siraj as heir apparent.
 The former later died on 9 April 1756 at the age of eighty.